Stephanie Tubbs Jones Child Welfare Services Program

 Application Procedure

 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
-The Department of Health and Human Services (HHS) adopted the Office of Management and Budget (OMB) Guidance in 2 CFR part 200, and has codified the text, with HHS-specific amendments in 45 CFR Part 75.
-ACF recipients must follow the requirements in 45 CFR Part 75.
 A five-year agency plan must be submitted.
 A full plan (every five years) or a plan update is due for submission by June 30th of each year.
 The plan must be jointly developed by the Secretary and the state or Indian tribe and written after consultation with appropriate public and nonprofit private agencies and community-based organizations.
 The plan must coordinate the provision of services under Title IV-B with services under other Federal or federally-assisted programs serving the same populations.
-CWS Disaster Relief Funds: A funding request form and program narrative must be submitted to the Children's Bureau.

 Award Procedure